Camley Street Natural Park

-Opening timesCamley Street Natural Park is currently closed to the public in order to prepare for the construction of a new visitor and learning centre.
+Opening timesCamley Street Natural Park is currently closed to the public while a new visitor and learning centre is being constructed.
 The reserve is then due to reopen fully in 2020.

 Best time to visitApril to August

 About the reserve

 The old visitor centre and adjoining buildings were demolished in autumn 2018.
 Construction of the new visitor and learning centre is on the way with the park due to reopen in 2020.

 During the construction period, much-needed habitat enhancement works will also take place, including desilting the ponds, enhancing the wildflower meadow and improving the wetland and reedbed areas.
 We will also improve access to the nature reserve.
 We aim to improve Camley Street Natural Park as a whole, for both wildlife and people.